abihulick/abihulick.github.io/content/posts/selling-on-amazon/index.md

 These can be established businesses selling their own products on the Amazon marketplace for greater reach, but it’s often individuals and small businesses who found that product cheaper elsewhere to resell on Amazon.

 There are entire communities of students, stay-at-home moms, retirees, etc. making a living selling on Amazon.
-The most common business models are arbitrage (online or retail), wholesale, drop shipping, and private label.
+The most common business models are arbitrage (online or retail), wholesale, dropshipping, and private label.

 ![Most common 3P Business Models Sketch.png](1+.png)